warcrimesdocument/warcrimesdocument.github.io/index.markdown

 They are still trying to get me to take my own life and they're always making sure that I'm suffering.
 They want ruin every opportunity that I have and they are trying to make sure that my life only gets worse.

-After I wrote the part of the suicide attempt down on this site they have started to damage my head in a different way where it feels like the oxygen to my head is greatly reduced.

 They are torturing and damaging me in many different ways and they are constantly doing things to my body and my outward appearance.
 They make me feel sick, feverish and cold everyday and they regularly try to anger and irritate me throughout the day.